RobertWHurst/OriginJS/readme.md

 	OriginJS.update();

-The `OriginJS.update()` method is used to trigger force Origin to match the current hash url routes are defined.
+The `OriginJS.update()` method is used to trigger force Origin to match the current hash url routes which are defined.
 You should call this after your routes are binded in your appication.
-You should only need to to call this function once.
+You should only need to call this function once.

 Point
 -----